dtaht/blog-cerowrt/content/post/selective_unprotect.md

 inspection to determine what are acks and selectively thin them out.

-Eric Dumazet pointed out to me that, really, on a wifi client, all you needed was the last ack to get through, so instead of shipping, say, 42 acks on a flow over wifi (and retrying until you got them all, and buffering until you can ship them in order) you can just ship one - and make utterly sure that gets through.
+Eric Dumazet pointed out to me that, really, on a wifi client, all you needed was the last TCP ack to get through, so instead of shipping, say, 42 acks on a flow over wifi (and retrying until you got them all, and buffering until you can ship them in order) you can just ship one - and make utterly sure that gets through.
 That would cut the size of a typical TXOP from a